USFWS/secas/_posts/2024-10-03-the-burdens-that-these-baskets-carry.md

 <figure>
   <img src="http://secassoutheast.org/images/BasketCollage.jpg" alt="Collage of photos of baskets in different stages of weaving."/>
   <figcaption>Ms. Rose Fischer documents how to weave a Choctaw burden basket.
-Photo courtesy of Mr. Rose Fischer.</figcaption>
+Photo courtesy of Ms. Rose Fischer.</figcaption>
 </figure>

 As we began listening to these testimonies on the value of native rivercane as an ecosystem and a cultural keystone species, a ray of hope began to shine.
 With new partnerships forming and a younger generation of Indigenous cane stewards being empowered, Tribal TEK has been awakened from its slumber to shine a light toward a bright path of rivercane conservation within the Southeastern United States.
 One Tribal elder, Ms. Rose Fischer of the Jena Band of Choctaw Indians in Louisiana, has waited 60 years to teach her community to weave a traditional burden basket.
 The following is a brief description of her journey.